 Shadowing with Apollo

 During a typical year, Apollo students have unique access to shadowing opportunities with dozens of physicians across Delaware in various specialties and settings.
-Students also are able to participate in other special interactive events offered by the program (see Education).
-While we hope to return to in-person physician shadowing in the spring, our 2020 fall session includes an exclusive virtual experience featuring immersive activities with a diverse pool of medical professionals.
+Students also are able to participate in other special interactive events offered by the program.
+While we hope to return to in-person physician shadowing in the summer, our 2020 fall and spring sessions include an exclusive virtual experiences featuring immersive activities with a diverse set of medical professionals (see Education).

 Apollo Program: Student Reflection